 The regiment took and occupied Federal earthworks but were counterattacked and overwhelmed by the Federal Iron Brigade, losing many captured.
 Colonel Samuel Thomas, Major Bell, Adjutant Howard McCaleb and Captain Joseph Johnson were wounded and captured.

-One Assistant-Surgeon and 53 enlsted men surrendered under Sergeant William Brown of Company K.
+Only one Assistant-Surgeon and 53 enlsted men remained of the 12th Mississippi Infantry Regiment to surrender under Sergeant William Brown of Company K.